mikedillender/QDLED_jvl_sim/README.md

 This reconstruction also has limitations of its own.

 Most importantly, Sesame uses Boltzmann carrier statistics.
 That approximation is questionable in the high-accumulation regime near the QD interfaces.
 The close similarity between the electrostatic profiles generated here and those in the published work suggests that the original calculation may employ a comparable approximation, but this cannot be established without access to the source code.
+Moreover, considering the application of the Einstein equation in the original paper and the explicitly Boltzmann boundary conditions at the contacts, I am uncertain if this problem is uniquely mine.
+Although, as discussed, there are already a number of uncertainties regarding the actual implementation.

 The implementation should therefore be understood as a reconstruction of the reported model, not as a definitive physical description of QD-LED operation.